 This prize is open only to individual authors.
 Entries consisting of more than one individual are ineligible.

 Material entered must be a single piece of work between 2,000 and 8,000 words in length.

 For the purposes of this prize, ‘scientific topic’ refers to the full breadth of STEMM – science, technology, engineering, mathematics and medical topics.

 Entry is open to journalists who have self-published, including blogs.

 Work entered in this prize must have been published for the first time in the Australian media or online in the 12 months prior to the Entry Deadline.

 Entrants are required to declare and disclose any subsequent corrections or challenges to the accuracy of an entry or claims of plagiarism or defamation against the work submitted.

-All entrants must be a) Australian citizens, b) Australian permanent residents, or c) New Zealand citizens who were resident in Australia at the time the work was undertaken.
-Where the entry is by multiple authors, all authors must satisfy these requirements.
+Entrants must be a) an Australian citizen, b) an Australian permanent resident or c) a New Zealand citizen residing in Australia, at the time the activity entered was undertaken.

 Work entered must adhere to the highest ethical standard of investigative journalism – including the MEAA Code of Ethics.